IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 After you decode and verify the payload, the content is a JSON string [according to the channel version](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#channel-versions).

-## Configuring a notification channel
+## Configuring a notifications channel
 {: #adding-channel}

-After you create a Slack Webhook or a Callback URL, you can add it to {{site.data.keyword.cloudcerts_short}} to start receiving notifications about expiring certificates, reimported certificates, issued certificates, renwed certificates, and challenges for domain validation.
+After you create a Slack Webhook or a Callback URL endpoint, you can add it to {{site.data.keyword.cloudcerts_short}} to start receiving notifications about expiring certificates, reimported certificates, issued certificates, renwed certificates, and challenges for domain validation.
 {: shortdesc}

 {{site.data.keyword.cloudcerts_short}} will encrypt the endpoints that you configure to store them securely.
 {: important}

-To add a notification channel, complete the following steps:
+To add a notifications channel, complete the following steps:

 1. In the navigation on the service details page, click **Notifications**.
 2. Click **Add Notification Channel**.
-3. Choose the type of notification channel that you want to use.
+3. Choose the type of notifications channel that you want to use.
 4. Enter the Webhook or Callback URL where you want to send notifications to.
 5. Click **Save**.
 A summary of your configuration is displayed.

    <table>
    <caption>Table 1.
-Information about the notification channel </caption>
+Information about the notifications channel </caption>
    <thead>
     <th> Component </th>
     <th> Description </th>